A mob out for blood: India's protests pit Hindus against Muslims

 Delhi police were not immediately available for comment on the attack on Zubair.

-Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers, who account for about 80 percent of the population, and left India’s 180 million Muslims reeling.
+Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers and left India’s 180 million Muslims reeling.
+Hindus account for about 80 percent of the population.

 Now opponents and supporters of the law, largely divided between Muslims and Hindus, are facing off against each other.
-Some say the polarisation evokes a dark chapter in India’s past.
+Some say the polarization evokes a dark chapter in India’s past.

 “The violence is now happening in tiny pockets of Delhi and reminds you of the beginning of the 1984 anti-Sikh riots,” said Yogendra Yadav, a political scientist who leads a small political party opposed to the BJP.